Xi, Xiomara Castro chart course for China-Honduras relations in historic meeting - ExBulletin

 Xi said China will encourage the rapid introduction of Honduran specialty products into the Chinese market and is willing to start the process of negotiating a free trade agreement at an early date, adding that the two sides should promote exchanges between peoples.

-Castro said the Honduran side firmly believes that friendly cooperation with China will bring Honduras more and better development opportunities, and the country is looking forward to strengthening cooperation with China in areas such as trade, development and cooperation. investment, infrastructure, telecommunications, energy, science and technology, and person-to-person exchanges.
+Castro said the Honduran side firmly believes that friendly cooperation with China will bring Honduras more and better development opportunities, and the country is looking forward to strengthening cooperation with China in areas such as trade, finance and development. investment, infrastructure, telecommunications, energy, science and technology, and person-to-person exchanges.

 Experts noted that despite their difference in size, the economies of China and Honduras are highly complementary.
 Cooperation between the two countries in various fields thus enjoys enormous potential and broad prospects.

-Xi said China is willing to work with Honduras to strengthen collaboration on multilateral fronts, jointly safeguard the international order and basic norms governing international relations, enhance solidarity among developing countries and safeguard the common interests of developing countries and international equity and justice.
+Xi said China is willing to work with Honduras to strengthen collaboration on multilateral fronts, jointly safeguard the international order and basic norms governing international relations, enhance solidarity among developing countries, and safeguard human rights. common interests of developing countries and international equity and justice.

 “Cooperation with China in various fields will help facilitate Honduras’ economic recovery and development after COVID-19, and fruitful cooperation between China and Honduras can also exert a radial effect on the continuous deepening of China-China relations. -Americans in the new era,” he added. “said Song Junying.